fabian432-ux/fabian432-ux/README.md

 Hi there! 👋 I'm Fabian.

-I am an electronics and embedded systems developer focused on hardware design, PCB routing, and microcontroller programming.
+I am an electronics student focused on hardware design, PCB routing, and microcontroller programming.
 My repositories feature a mix of physical computing prototypes, discrete circuit designs, and hardware verification projects.

 Whether I am designing power regulators in OrCAD or programming interactive ESP32 systems in C/C++, I enjoy the process of turning theoretical schematics into functional hardware.

+**What I do:**

 ### Simulation
 ![LTspice](https://img.shields.io/badge/LTspice-CC0000?style=for-the-badge)